garrandall/popular-music-data/tracks/partyman-prince.md

 Ain't nothin' but a muffin
 We gotta lotta butter 2 go
-(Y'say aye, an' I like ya 'way, but don't come now) And if it break when it bend
+(Y'say aye, and I like ya 'way, but don't come now) And if it break when it bend
 U better not put it in - uh